jenkinsci/gerrit-code-review-plugin/README.md

 Parameters:

 - ```label```
-  The review label to add to the Gerrit change.
+  If non-null, the review label to add to the Gerrit change.
   Default: 'Verified'.

 - ```score```